-Muslims across the world mark start of holy month of Ramadan
+Holy month of Ramadan begins for Muslims across the world

 Eating or drinking in public during the day is generally frowned upon in Muslim-majority countries.
 In some, including Saudi Arabia and the United Arab Emirates — home to a large expatriate population in Dubai and Abu Dhabi — it can be punished by fines or imprisonment.

+The normal bustle of cities dies down by late afternoon, with streets emptying and shops closing early.
 Muslims traditionally break the fast at sunset as the Prophet Muhammad was said to have done, with a sip of water and a few dates.
 Some can be seen happily indulging in a long-awaited cigarette.

 After sunset prayers, family and friends gather for “iftars” — feasts with local holiday treats like candies and nuts.
 Mosques and charities set up outdoor banquets where the poor can eat for free each night of Ramadan.
 Muslims then wake up early for “suhoor,” a small meal eaten just before dawn.